Top Ten Most Bizarre Deaths in History

 1 Aeschylus (Tortoise)

-There's a famous story told around in 456 BC saying that Aeschylus died because of an eagle dropped a tortoise impacting his head.
-Eagles often drop tortoises on hard objects in order to crack them for edible use, and the eagle mistaken Aeschylus's head as a rock.
+There's a famous story from 456 BC saying that Aeschylus died because an eagle dropped a tortoise on his head.
+Eagles often drop tortoises on hard objects to crack them open for eating, and the eagle mistook Aeschylus's head for a rock.

-I bet people told him that he was hard-headed, and what do you know?
+I bet people told him he was hard-headed, and what do you know?

 2 Charondas (Death by his own Law)

-Back around the 5th BC of Ancient Greek.
-Charondas has established a law that whoever had brought weapons onto the assembly must be executed.
-Some day after, he went to the same place unaware that he still had a sword that was attached to his belt.
-And so, under his own law, he killed himself.
+In the 5th century BC, Ancient Greek lawmaker Charondas established a law that whoever brought weapons into the assembly must be executed.
+One day, he entered the assembly unaware that he still had a sword attached to his belt.
+Consequently, under his own law, he killed himself.

 3 Philitas of Cos (Studying)

-There are people that are obsessed to correcting grammar, and Philitas of Cos, known for his paranoia and obsession of correction of errors, takes it to the next level.
-Apparently, he tried to polish his knowledge of word errors and arguments so hard to the point that he starved himself to death.
+Philitas of Cos was known for his paranoia and obsession with correcting errors.
+Apparently, he tried to polish his knowledge of word errors and arguments so intensely that he starved himself to death.

 4 Claudius Drusus (Pear)

-When Claudius Drusus was playing, he threw a pear skywards, and as it returned, he caught it inside his mouth and apparently choked on it accidentally and died from lack of oxygen.
+When Claudius Drusus was playing, he threw a pear skywards.
+As it returned, he caught it in his mouth, choked on it accidentally, and died from lack of oxygen.

 5 Martin the Humane (Laughter & Indigestion)